Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

-This theory, with central charge $c_{{\rm L}}=1+6Q^2$, has been extensively studied in theoretical physics.
-Its resolution, i.e. finding explicit formulae for the correlation functions, can be summarized in $4$ fundamental steps: \begin{itemize} \item Step 1: Giving a probabilistic construction of the path integral \eqref{pathi} for the correlation function, and show it is a conformal field theory (means the correlation function behaves well under diffeomorphism coordinates change and conformal metrics change), \item Step 2: finding a formula for the $3$-point functions $ \langle e^{\alpha_1\phi(0)}e^{\alpha_2\phi(1)}e^{\alpha_3\phi(\infty)}\rangle^{\hat\C}_g$, called \emph{structure constant}, on the Riemann sphere, \item Step 3: a spectral resolution of the Hamiltonian of the theory in terms of primary fields and other fields called descendant fields, which is the fundamental tool for the so-called \emph{conformal bootstrap} method, \item Step 4: expression of the correlations functions in terms of amplitudes of pairs of pants, annuli, or discs, using gluing methods (called Segal's axiom) and Steps 2 and 3.
-This last step is called \emph{modular bootstrap}. \end{itemize}
+This theory, with central charge $c_{{\rm L}}:=1+6Q^2$, has been extensively studied in theoretical physics.
+Its resolution, i.e. finding explicit formulae for the correlation functions, can be summarized into $4$ fundamental steps when $\Sigma$ is a closed Riemann surface: \begin{itemize} \item Step 1: Giving a probabilistic construction of the path integral \eqref{pathi} for the correlation function, and show it is a conformal field theory (means the correlation function behaves well under diffeomorphism coordinates change and conformal metrics change), \item Step 2: Finding a formula for the $3$-point functions $ \langle e^{\alpha_1\phi(0)}e^{\alpha_2\phi(1)}e^{\alpha_3\phi(\infty)}\rangle^{\hat\C}_g$, called \emph{structure constant}, on the Riemann sphere, \item Step 3: A spectral resolution of the Hamiltonian of the theory in terms of primary fields and other fields called descendant fields, which is the fundamental tool for the so-called \emph{conformal bootstrap} method, \item Step 4: Expression of the correlations functions in terms of amplitudes of pairs of pants, annuli, or discs.
+Roughly speaking, the {\bf amplitude} is described as an integral kernel (possibly with some vertex operator insertions)